Meet the team

 3. How do I get support to help me make a decision that is right for me?

-In addition, if the triage decision is to refer a patient on to a hospital service such as orthopaedics or rheumatology, the Circle MSK team will call the patient to discuss the referral options which are open to them.
+In addition, if the decision is made to refer a patient on to a hospital service such as orthopaedics, the Shared Decision Maker will discuss which hospital options are open to them.